ouspg/CryptoCourse/2.Cryptographic_security_and_block_ciphers/README.md

 **It is recommended to *NOT* install some random QR reading app for your phone to read sensitive information (e.g DCC), unless you know precisely how this data is processed!**

-On the course virtual machine, you can install Debian package `zbar-tools` for reading QR contents:
+On the course's virtual machine, you can install the Debian package `zbar-tools` for reading QR contents:
 ```console
 sudo apt-get install zbar-tools
 ```